openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 - For additional information about deploying :ref:`ceilometer-term`, see :ref:`ceilometer-deployment-notes`.
-- For additional infomration about deploying :ref:`sahara-term`, see :ref:`sahara-install`.
+- For additional information about deploying :ref:`sahara-term`, see :ref:`sahara-install`.
-- For additional infomration about deploying :ref:`murano-term`, see the Murano deployment notes.
+- For additional infomration about deploying :ref:`murano-term`, see :ref:`Murano-deployment-notes`.

 .. raw:: pdf